XAKEPEHOK/expression-executor/README.md

 - `+` and `*` - operators
 -  `"5"`, `"10"`, `"2019"`, ... (any number or strings in double-quotes) - arguments

-For calc/execute expressions above you need define those functions, operators and values
+In order to calc/execute expressions above you need to define those functions, operators and values

 MIN():
 ```php